hanhabesha/letter-to-god-mcp-server/SHARING_SUMMARY.md

 - **Usage examples** for different scenarios
 - **Installation script** for automated setup

-Your Bible Expert MCP Server is ready to bless the community! 🙏✨
+Your Letter to God MCP Server is ready to bless the community! 🙏✨